-It is no longer just posting a photo once a week to your businesses Instagram profile- it’s curating creative content to stay relevant.
-It’s summarizing your vision into 240 characters.
+It is no longer just posting a photo once a week to your business's Instagram profile- it’s curating creative content to stay relevant.
+It’s summarizing your vision in 240 characters.
 It’s projecting your image on a 1080px x 1080px photo.
 In this blog, Hollywood Branded examines eight steps for re-branding your social media and the effect your content has on consumer engagement with your business.

-The Economic Times defines "re-branding" as: the process of changing the corporate image of an organisation.
-It is a market strategy of giving a new name, symbol, or change in design for an already-established brand.
-The idea behind re-branding is to create a different identity for a brand, from its competitors, in the market.
+The Economic Times defines "re-branding" as the process of changing the corporate image of an organization.
+It is a market strategy of giving a new name, symbol, or change in design to an already-established brand.
+The idea behind rebranding is to create a different identity for a brand, from its competitors, in the market.

 Pinterest: the holy grail for social media content inspiration.
 Create a mood board (an arrangement of images, materials, pieces of text, etc. intended to evoke or project a particular style or concept) that fully captures what direction you want to head in.
 Follow other accounts that also express your goals.

 This is the easiest step: take the inspiration that you’ve gathered from above, and post it!
 Make sure you’re not posting anything that violates Instagram, LinkedIn, Facebook, or Twitter’s copyright laws, so creating original content is always a good idea.
 Host an in-house photo shoot that relates to your business and toss on subtle filters that make your page look cohesive.
 (Tip: a great app to use is UNUM.
 You can create grids with your visual content that show you what to post where, when to post, and who will see the things you ‘gram.)